barumau/pandunia/engli/dunia_baxe.md

 The first-person pronoun often begins with M even in unrelated languages, for example English _me_, French _moi_, Spanish _me_, Hindi _main_, Finnish _minä_, Igbo _mụ_, Kongo _mono_, Swahili _mimi_, and Zulu _mina_.
-There is no agreement about the vowel.
-Pandunia uses O,
-as in Spanish _yo_ and Standard Chinese _wǒ_, resulting in **mo** (_I_, _me_).

-There are two international candidates for the second-person pronoun.
+In Pandunia it is **mi** (_I_, _me_).

+The second-person pronoun
+**tu**
-The first one, _tu_, comes from the Indo-European family of languages, including French _tu_, Spanish _tú_, Russian _ty_ and Hindi _tū_.
+comes from the Indo-European family of languages, including French _tu_, Spanish _tú_, Russian _ty_ and Hindi _tū_.
-However, these words are familiar and informal and they can be considered offensive in many social situations.
-For example, you shouldn't address your superiors with these words.
-It wouldn't be good to import this kind of social baggage to the international language, so _tu_ is not chosen for Pandunia

-The second international second-person pronoun is **ni** from unrelated languages, including Standard Chinese _nǐ_, Cantonese _nei_, Korean _nʌ_, Tamil _nī_, and Swedish _ni_.
-These pronouns are informal in Korean and Tamil but formal in Swedish and neutral in Standard Chinese and Cantonese.
-So **ni** is chosen to Pandunia because it is international and mostly neutral.
+In Pandunia it is a neutral pronoun that can be used both in informal and formal situations.

-The Pandunia third-person pronoun is **ta**.
+The Pandunia third-person pronoun is **ya**.
-It comes from Standard Chinese "tā".
+It is inspired by many languages, including
+Malay _ia_, Hindi यह (yah), Swahili _yeye_ and Nigerian Igbo _ya_.
-Although it's not an international word it has the remarkable benefit that it can refer to both males and females as well as lifeless objects.
+It has the remarkable benefit that it can refer to both males and females as well as lifeless objects.
 So it covers the English third-person pronouns _he_, _she_ and _it_, all at once.

 The plural and possessive pronouns follow the super simple patterns of Standard Chinese.